 Firstly, jam.
 With our zero-waste policy, we started to use any less-than-perfect fruit to make Annabel’s zingy strawberry jam – a product that stands out amongst almost all other strawberry jams in the UK for being 100% British.

 From jam, the Annabel’s range quickly expanded to include preserves – our strawberry chilli chutney is notorious –

 and, in 2019, we partnered with an historic grower in Yorkshire’s celebrated rhubarb triangle.
 Forced rhubarb is regional delicacy and, by bringing it into more homes, Annabel’s is improving consumer awareness whilst championing local needs.
-Since 2019, our range has grown apace to include bouquets of British flowers (premium daffodils and agapanthus), fresh produce including cherries, an extensive list of preserves, the products of collaborations with local yoghurt and gin makers, and – because if there’s one thing we couldn’t do without, it’s our bees – honey.
+Since 2019, our range has grown apace to include bouquets of British flowers (premium daffodils), fresh produce including cherries, an extensive list of preserves, the products of collaborations with local yoghurt and gin makers, and – because if there’s one thing we couldn’t do without, it’s our bees – honey.

 Annabel’s Deliciously British strawberries look and taste exquisite.
 They grow from May to October on our family farm in West Yorkshire’s lush but rugged countryside, an operation we have been fine-tuning for over 16 years.
 We specify varieties based on the time of year, weather and flavour – only the best will do – and plant them over a five-month period to ensure continuity of supply.

 Making every effort to be carbon neutral, we send any waste berries to our packaging supplier’s anaerobic digester – so our biodegradable strawberry punnets (500g) and cardboard trays (1kg) are produced. using strawberry power.
 We source inputs wherever possible from Great Britain, and are LEAF, BRC and Red Tractor accredited.